 Counselors are the worker bees who live, eat and play with campers all summer long.
 Typically two college-age counselors share a cabin with 5-7 boys, supervise in-camp sports, assist evening programs and guide wilderness trips.
 Counseling demands patience and understanding.
 If you work hard, like leading kids and wish to explore the Boundary Waters, fill out an application.
 Camp Voyageur is an equal opportunity employer.
+Must be at least 18 years old.

 All positions are: